NolanPic/Sprint-Challenge--Algorithms/Short-Answer/Algorithms_Answers.md

 ### O(log n) Solution

-In this solution, more than one egg can be broken, but the number of dropped eggs could be much smaller than the O(n) solution.
+In this solution, more than one egg can be broken, but the number of dropped eggs could be much smaller than the O(n) solution if this is a really tall building.

 ```
 bottom = the first floor
-top = the top floor (n)
+top = the top floor (or n)

 while bottom <= top:
     # get the middle floor